-- We advise you to exercise normal safety precautions in Cuba.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Cuba.
+Use common sense.
+Look out for suspicious behaviour.
+Monitor the media and other sources of information for changes to local conditions.

 - Driving in Cuba can be dangerous.
-If involved in an accident, you are likely to be detained, regardless of who is at fault.
-You may not be allowed to leave the country until the case is resolved.
+If you're involved in an accident, you're likely to be detained, regardless of who is at fault.
+You could be prevented from leaving Cuba until the case is resolved.
+See Local travel

 - Access to the internet and email is restricted by government regulations.
-Check with your local service provider regarding cell phone access as many Australian phones, even with global roaming, do not function in Cuba.
+Speak to your service provider about phone access as many Australian phones, even with global roaming, don’t work in Cuba.

 Entry and exit

 If your visit is for tourism, you can get a 'tourist card', through your travel agent or airline, or through an Embassy or Consulate of Cuba.
 The 'tourist card' includes a tourist visa.

 In other circumstances, you'll need to apply for your visa through an Embassy or Consulate of Cuba.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact an Embassy or Consulate of Cuba for up-to-date information.

 You must present proof of comprehensive travel insurance to enter Cuba.
 Travellers who plan to participate in high-risk sports or sporting competitions and travellers of 70 years of age and older are required to purchase additional insurance from Asistur, the Cuban insurance provider.

 The list of duty free items that you can take into Cuba is limited.
 If customs authorities consider that any item is not personal use, they can seize it.
 Items that draw heavily on electricity and equipment using satellite technology, can also be confiscated.
 More information: General Customs of the Republic of Cuba